w3f/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

 Below are the steps to follow when submitting a proposal to the Whitelist track.

-- [Submit a preimage](#submitting-a-preimage) with the call to _dispatch_ the proposal (`call`) you want to submit -- `whitelist.dispatchWhitelistedCallWhithPreimage(call)` -- and obtain the preimage hash.
+- [Submit a preimage](#submitting-a-preimage) with the call to _dispatch_ the proposal (`call`) you want to submit -- `whitelist.dispatchWhitelistedCallWithPreimage(call)` -- and obtain the preimage hash.
 This is the preimage for the _public referendum_ on the Whitelisted Caller track.

 ![preimage-whitelist](../assets/governance/opengov-submit-preimage-whitelist.png)

 - Obtain the hash of `call`.
 The Polkadot Fellowship needs to start a Fellowship referendum to whitelist the call with `whitelist.whitelistCall(callHash)`.
 The Fellowship referendum gets voted on by the Polkadot Fellowship members only.

   ![call-hash](../assets/governance/encoded-call-hash.png)

 - The public now votes on the referendum.
 Someone must place a decision deposit to go into the deciding phase.
 - Once passed, it gets enacted successfully as long as the call has been whitelisted by the